FIRST SUNDAY CAFÉ.

 Come along on any First Sunday between 12.30 and 2 p.m. and you'll find a buzzing Café going on in the Chapel.
 Ploughman's lunches with lots of cheese varieties and all manner of salads and garnishes plus crusty rolls pile up the plates and then there's tea and coffee and cake and much friendly chat.

 The all-in charge of £4.50 helps towards the Chapel's ongoing refurbishment programme — next in line: a streamlined kitchen with new cooker.

-meeting in the Chapel on the second Thursday each month — 2 p.m. — 3.30 p.m.
+meets in the Chapel on the second Thursday each month : 2 p.m. — 3.30 p.m.

 ART FOR PLEASURE.
-If you enjoy drawing/painting and getting together with like-minded folk to practise, then come along to the Group.
-The usual meeting time is 2 pm. on Mondays, but for the latest details please ring Josie Brandon on 01296 748031 to check.
+If you enjoy drawing/painting and getting together with like minded folk to practice, then come along to the Group who meet in the Chapel on Monday afternoons from 1.30 p.m.
+Ring Josie Brandon for more details on 01296 748031.

 OPEN THE BOOK TEAM.
-This ecumenical team, including Chapel member Sue Spinks, Minister Keith Edwards is a standby member takes regular Assemblies in three local Schools.
+This ecumenical team including our Minister Keith Edwards and Chapel member Sue Spinks takes regular Assemblies in three local schools.
 The aim is to bring Bible stories and truths to the young people — to literally open the Book for them — using dramatic story-telling.
-Each Session consists of an introduction, a short drama and yes, we dress up appropriately! in which children are invited to take part, a sentence or two on how the story resonates in today's world, a word of prayer and a song to finish.
-Head teachers and teachers are helpful and children are very receptive.
-This is a really worthwhile activity — is your church involved?
-Details from Bible Society, who sponsor the initiative..
+Each Session consists of an introduction, a short drama in which children are invited to take part — and yes, we dress up appropriately — a sentence or two on how the story resonates in today's world.